asim666-oops/asim666-oops/Readme.md

 Hello, I'm Asim 👋

 - I’m a SOC Analyst and aspiring Threat Hunter with hands-on experience in log analysis, SIEM investigations, and security monitoring.
 Skilled in **ELK Stack**, **Splunk queries** and **incident investigation** workflows.
-- Passionate about Blue Team operations, threat detection, and continuous learning in networking and cybersecurity certifications.
-Focused on developing strong analytical skills to identify, investigate, and respond to security threats effectively.
+- Passionate Blue Team learner with hands-on experience in threat detection and SOC investigations, continuously expanding knowledge in networking and cybersecurity certifications.
+Focused on strengthening analytical and investigative skills to identify suspicious activity, triage alerts, and respond effectively to real-world security threats while growing into a skilled SOC Analyst.

 <a href="https://www.linkedin.com/in/asim-km/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>